ManishankarV/MedGen/README.md

 ## Vision
 This project aims to develop a Healthcare AI Platform that empowers patients and healthcare providers through intelligent, secure, and interoperable AI-driven solutions.
-We follow a phased, iterative approach, guided by principles of user-centricity, privacy, interoperability, and modularity.
+We follow a phased, iterative approach, guided by principles of user-centricity, privacy, interoperability, and modularity as we build platform capabilities, incrementally addressing workflows based on value.

 ## Guiding Principles
 - **User-Centricity:** Solutions are designed around patients’ and professionals’ needs.